 Today’s tip is from the archives and comes from professor and poet, Elisabeth Whitehead.
 My writing process consists mostly of trying to get out of my own way, at least in its initial stages.
 I ascribe to the Jack Kerouac school of writing which says forget yourself for a while and see what clarity lifts […]

-Today’s tip comes from the eLearning librarian at ZSR Library, Kyle Denlinger.
+Today’s tip (from our archives) comes from the eLearning librarian at ZSR Library, Kyle Denlinger.
 When I think back on all the research papers I wrote when I was in college, I’m struck by the countless hours I must have spent organizing, formatting, and proofreading my citations and bibliographies.
 Those were the dark ages.
 You […]

 We’re digging in the archives today and wanted to again share a wonderful piece written by Writing Program faculty member Phoebe Zerwick.
 I’ve been talking with my students all semester about stance.
 It’s a tough concept to explain.
 How does a writer find the balance between argument and tone that works for the audience?
 This […]

 I had to laugh out loud when I read the title of a blog post from Crew: Dear Writing, I hate you: Lessons from 7 famous authors who hated their job.
 Wow.
 Just wow.
 It’s no secret that writing is a hard job.
 “Despite their successes, there are hundreds of famous authors and writers out there […]

 This edition of Tuesday’s Tips is brought to us by Dr. Ryan Shirey, the Director of the WFU Writing Center.
 One concern that students often have is that they are repeating themselves, either in word or idea, over the course of an essay.
 While repetition is not an inherently bad thing (and can quite often […]

 We recently stumbled upon a great site and had to share — Daily Writing Tips.
 A new tip, a quick tip, every day.
 You’re welcome!